One forest. Completely known.

 Investing where the growth is.

-A concentrated portfolio makes risk management more important, not less.
+We run a concentrated portfolio.
+That makes risk management more important, not less.

-Concentrated portfolios generate alpha — but they also concentrate risk.
-Our quantitative risk framework ensures that position sizing is always a function of both expected return and categorised risk.
+Concentrated portfolios generate alpha but they also concentrate risk.
+Our quantitative risk framework ensures that position sizing is always a function of both expected return and categorized risk.

 Liquidity risk